 Every year, International Organizations and the Italian Agency for Development Cooperation offices submit proposals for Fellowship positions to the UN/DESA Office and the Government of Italy.
 These proposals are subsequently reviewed in order to identify which will be sponsored, taking into account factors such as development and geographical priorities, previous Fellows’ placements and current security situation in each country.
 The Programme does not fund Fellowships in countries with UN Security Levels above 3 (moderate).

-Applications to the Italian Fellowships Programme can only be submitted online.
-It is no longer possible to submit applications by fax/regular mail or personally deliver them to the UN/DESA Office in Rome.
+Applications to the Italian Fellowships Programme can only be submitted online through a dedicated electronic system.
 Every year, usually between May and June, an announcement is published on this website.
 This provides information on the application dates and deadline, as well as instructions how to apply.

 Candidates holding a Laurea/Laurea Triennale degree are not eligible for the Programme.
 They must also hold a Laurea Magistrale/Specialistica or a Master’s Degree which has been issued by a University before the application deadline.